aljawaid/AutomaticActionUX/README.md

 Features
 -------------

-- Simplified the Automatic Actions page in `Project Settings`
+- Simplified and revamped the Automatic Actions page in `Project Settings`
 - Added icons for better user experience
 - Display Action IDs
 - Converted existing core layout to a better table
 - Display total actions for the project
 - Identify difference between user-triggered and system-triggered actions
-- **NEW:** Add Action Data in Board View _(v1.5)_
+- Add action data in the project dropdown menu
-  - Add total actions (with user/system splits) relevant to project
+  - Add total actions (with user/system splits) relevant to the project
-  - Show totals as a separate mini bar
+  - Display totals as a separate mini bar
   - Show totals even if zero
-  - do not show on Project Actions Listing page
+  - Do not show on Project Automatic Actions Listing page
-  - Adjust styling for mini bar

 Screenshots